knglenn/ROBOCONTROLLER3000/README.md

 # ROBOCONTROLLER3000
-Lightweight GUI Application for teleoperation of Parrot AR.Drone.
+Lightweight GUI application for teleoperation of Parrot AR.Drone.